Hacking on Cockpit

 To enable debug logging in journal on a test image, you can pass --debug to image-prepare.
 This will set COCKPIT_DEBUG=all to /etc/environment, if you are only interested channel debug messages change all to cockpit.channel.

-Testing the Python bridge
+Testing the bridge

 The tests require at least pytest 7.0.0 or higher to run.